amitpanwar789/CLI-Chat-Tool/README.md

 3. Replace `<room_id>` with the desired room ID and `<username>` with your desired username. - python3 client.py <room_id> <username>

 5. Start exchanging messages with other users in the room.
+6. To send message Press Ctrl+G (Not Enter)
+7. To leave Chat type "exit()"

-Default -
+## Default
-host = 'localhost'
+- host = 'localhost'
-port = 1234
+- port = 1234
-Replace the host ip address in client.py and server.py file.
+- Replace the host ip address in client.py and server.py file.

 ## Architecture